trinodb/trino/presto-docs/src/main/sphinx/migration/from-hive.rst

 The resulting behavior is equivalent to using `INSERT OVERWRITE
 <https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DML>`_ in Hive.

-Insert overwrite operation is not supported by Presto when the table is stored on S3, encrypted HDFS or an external location.
+Insert overwrite operation is not supported by Trino when the table is stored on S3, encrypted HDFS or an external location.